 Much media attention has been focused recently on the problem of aflatoxins in grains.
 Aflatoxins are potent carcinogens and are present in high quantities in highly processed foods such as crackers, cookies, chips, and cereals.
 Sprouting inactivates aflatoxins, which is just another reason to follow the wisdom of traditional peoples in grain preparation!

-If you want to make sprouted flour yourself, it is very easy but will take a bit of time and you will have to plan ahead so you get it done before your holiday meal.
-Click here for a video how-to.
+If you want to try your hand at homemade sprouted flour, it is very easy but will take a bit of time and you will have to plan ahead so you get it done before your holiday meal.

 ** Click here for the vetted sources I recommend and buy from myself when purchasing sprouted grains.
 At least one of these companies is offering free shipping through December, so this is a great time to stock up!